Probation, Suspension, and Dismissal

 Once on academic probation, in order to return to good academic standing, a student must earn a minimum cumulative GPA of 3.0 within the first 12 graduate credit hours attempted after being placed on probation.
-A student who does not earn at least a 3.0 cumulative GPA within 12 credit hours or who cannot achieve a 3.0 cumulative GPA within 12 credit hours will be suspended from the Graduate College.
+A student who does not earn at least a 3.0 cumulative GPA within 12 credit hours will be suspended from the Graduate College.
+Likewise, if after a semester on probation the student cannot mathematically achieve a 3.0 cumulative GPA within the remaining probation period, the student will be suspended at that time from the Graduate College.
 (See “Suspension”.)
 However, if the student is enrolled in a program that does not permit suspension, they will be dismissed from the Graduate College.
 (See “Dismissal.”)

 A student will be suspended from the Graduate College under any one of the following conditions:

 (1) The student is placed on probation but cannot mathematically achieve a 3.0 cumulative GPA within 12 credits.

 (2) After being placed on probation, the student completes 12 credit hours but does not achieve a 3.0 cumulative GPA.

 (3) The student earns a third course grade of “C” or lower.